C/1973 E1 (Kohoutek): Brightness predictions

 Kohoutek's anticipated close passage of the Sun and its pristine condition – having likely never approached the Sun previously – made the comet a candidate for becoming one of the brightest comets of the 20th century.
 Conventional wisdom held that the brightness of a comet was scaled according to the inverse fourth power of its distance from the Sun, and it was customary at the time to use this assumption in predicting the peak brightnesses of newly discovered comets.
-The value of the power (denoted n) would be repeatedly changed in subsequent estimates from the conventional value of 4, with estimates generally using values of n between 3–6.
+The value of the power (denoted n) would be repeatedly changed in subsequent estimates from the conventional value of 4, with estimates generally using values of n between 3 and 6.
 Kohoutek's distance at the time of its discovery meant that its intrinsic brightness could increase by more than a million-fold using these assumptions.
-While a more accurate estimate for the comet's ultimate apparent brightness – around magnitude –2.3 – could be derived from early observations, some of the first extrapolations of the comet's brightness using the initial photographic observations predicted apparent magnitudes as bright as magnitude –10 near perihelion; such a remarkably bright comet would be visible in daylight.
-Estimates later reached as bright as magnitude –12, comparable to the brightness of the full Moon.
+While a more accurate estimate for the comet's ultimate apparent brightness – around magnitude −2.3 – could be derived from early observations, some of the first extrapolations of the comet's brightness using the initial photographic observations predicted apparent magnitudes as bright as magnitude −10 near perihelion; such a remarkably bright comet would be visible in daylight.
+Estimates later reached as bright as magnitude −12, comparable to the brightness of the full Moon.
 The high peak luminosity also implied ample visibility: early projections showed Kohoutek reaching naked-eye visibility in early November and then becoming as bright as Jupiter by mid-December, with increasing brilliance in January 1974 following its perihelion.
 Kohoutek was billed by the press as the "Comet of the Century" when these estimates were publicized.
-Fred Lawrence Whipple also remarked that the comet could "well be the comet of the century."
-Brian Marsden stated that "an object [as large as Comet Kohoutek] should achieve unusual brightness and produce an exceptional tail" with twelve weeks of naked-eye visibility, but also cautioned that "some very promising comets of the past [have] fizzled out."
+Fred Lawrence Whipple also remarked that the comet could "well be the comet of the century".
+Brian Marsden stated that "an object [as large as Comet Kohoutek] should achieve unusual brightness and produce an exceptional tail" with twelve weeks of naked-eye visibility, but also cautioned that "some very promising comets of the past [have] fizzled out".
 The Associated Press reported in early April 1973 that astronomers believed that the comet's approach "could be the most spectacular astrophysical event of the [20th] century".